Creating With Purpose & Perseverance

 Each one a quiet story of harm.
 Harm to the person who was drink driving, harm to the land littered, and harm to the person who will eventually have the task of picking up the trash.

-It was a jarring reminder that purpose matters.
+It was a jarring reminder of what matters.

-When we drift without it, we can lose our care for ourselves, for others, for the world we share.
+When we drift without intention and meaning, we can lose our care for ourselves, for others, for the world we share.

 I think about this a lot when it comes to my son.
 He wants to be a footballer.
 And I see it as my role to not only believe in him but to ask the questions that bring his vision into focus.